archesproject/arches/.github/CONTRIBUTING.md

 If you find a bug in the source code or a mistake in the documentation, you can help us by submitting an issue to this [GitHub Repository][github].
 Even better you can submit a Pull Request with a fix.
-First, be sure that a ticket exists that addresses the code you are going to commit (see [Submitting and Issue](#Submitting and Issue) above).
-It is important to start with a ticket so that the community has a chance to become aware of the problem you intend to solve or the feature you'd like to add.

 #### Submitting an Issue
 Before you submit your issue search the archive, maybe your question was already answered.
 Please take a minute to search through the open issues in the repo, and if you find one that matches your own, feel free to comment and your thoughts.